A Comprehensive Survey on Vector Database: Storage and Retrieval Technique, Challenge: Search

 where $x_{i}$ is the $i$-th subvector of $x$, and $q_{i}$ is the quantization function for the $i$-th subvector, which returns the index of the nearest centroid in the codebook.

 The advantage of product quantization is that it is simple and easy to implement, as it only requires a standard clustering algorithm and a simple distance approximation method.
 The performance of product quantization depends on several factors, such as the dimensionality of the data, the number of sub-vectors, the number of centroids per sub-vector, and the distance approximation method used.
-These factors affect the trade-off between accuracy and efficiency, as well as the complexity and scalability of the algorithm.
-There are also some challenges and extensions of product quantization, such as dealing with noisy and outlier data, optimizing the space decomposition and the codebooks, or adapting to dynamic data sets.

-\textbf{Optimized product quantization} \cite{ge2013optimized}.
+\textbf{Optimized Product Quantization} ~\cite{ge2013optimized}.
 It is a variation of product quantization (PQ), which is a technique for compressing high-dimensional vectors into smaller and more efficient representations.
 OPQ works by optimizing the space decomposition and the codebooks to minimize quantization distortions.
-OPQ can improve the performance of PQ by reducing the loss of information and increasing the discriminability of the codes \cite{li2020optimized}.
+OPQ can improve the performance of PQ by reducing the loss of information and increasing the discriminability of the codes ~\cite{li2020optimized}.
 The advantage of OPQ is that it can achieve higher accuracy and recall than PQ, as it can better preserve the similarity or distance between the original vectors.
+The formula for applying a random rotation to the data is: